aimfeld/ZendDiCompiler/README.md

 You need to provide shared instances to [DiWrapper::addSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php) in your application module's onBootstrap() method in the following cases (also see example below):

-- The object to be injected is an instance of a class outside of the [scanned directories](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php)
+- The object to be injected is an instance of a class outside of the [scanned directories](https://github.com/aimfeld/di-wrapper/blob/master/config/module.config.php).
 - The object to be injected requires some special bootstrapping (e.g. a session object).

-Note that DiWrapper by default provides some commonly used shared instances in ZF2 (see [DiWrapper::getDefaultSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php)).
+Note that DiWrapper provides some _default shared instances_ automatically (see [DiWrapper::getDefaultSharedInstances()](https://github.com/aimfeld/di-wrapper/blob/master/src/DiWrapper/DiWrapper.php)).
-Thee following default shared instances can be constructor-injected without explicitly adding them:
+The following _default shared instances_ can be constructor-injected without explicitly adding them:

 - DiWrapper\DiWrapper
 - DiWrapper\DiFactory